tekknolagi/gecho/README.md

 # Install

+Two Options...

+FIRST

 1. `make CC=<compiler of choice>`
     * You can use whatever C compiler you want, defaults to `cc`
 2. `sudo make install`
     * Moves it to `/usr/bin/`

+SECOND

+1. `sudo make go`
+    * Just makes and cleans up and moves it to `/usr/bin/` for you.
+Assumes `cc` is installed.

 # Stack Theory